 Clinical breast exams are also available.
 During this process, a doctor or nurse will manually check for lumps.

 Talk to your gynecologist about the best breast cancer screening option for you.
 Your gynecologist will go over your history and medical needs and create the best screening plan.

 If you are experiencing hot flashes, irregular periods, memory issues, mood changes, or sleeping problems, you might be going through menopause.
 A simple hormone test will determine if you are going through menopause.
 If you are, you can get help with your symptoms.

-Our women’s health doctor takes a holistic approach to treating menopause and tries to alleviate emotional symptoms and improve sleep in menopausal patients.
+Women’s health doctors can treat menopause and try to alleviate emotional symptoms and improve sleep in menopausal patients.
 There are other treatments available as well, so you can regain control of your life while going through this normal life change.

 What Is Infertility?

 If you are 35 or younger and have been unable to conceive for 12 months, you might have a fertility issue.
 The same is true for women over 35 who have been unable to conceive after trying for six months.

 Don’t try to deal with fertility issues on your own.
 A woman’s health doctor will analyze your medical history and risk factors that could be preventing you from conceiving.
 If the doctor believes you have a fertility issue, you can undergo some tests to confirm the diagnosis.

 Don’t think that you can’t have a child just because you have a fertility issue.
 Your women’s health doctor will also talk to you about options, even if you have difficulty conceiving.

 If your menstrual periods are abnormally heavy or last much longer than normal, you might have menorrhagia.
 This can be caused by a hormonal imbalance, ovary dysfunction, uterine fibroids, polyps, and other issues.
 We will run tests to find the cause of the issue and then determine a treatment plan.